SaifRehman/ICP-Airways/README.md

 * Kubernetes
 * IBM Cloud Private

 Cloud native application is a buzzword these days.
 Technologies like Kubernetes and Docker are picking up reputation and popularity in Cloud native world.
 This Pattern will show an end to end process of building highly available Cloud Native Application on IBM Cloud Private.
 The Application backend is based on Nodejs and DB2 as a Database.
 The frontend is built using Angular4.
-Distributed Asynchronous task que is based on RabbitMQ and Celery.
+Distributed Asynchronous task queue is based on RabbitMQ and Celery.
 Container orchestration is managed by Kubernetes.
 Finally, the Blockchain is based on Hyperledger Fabric, Hyperledger Burrow and Ethereum Smart Contract.

 ### Learning objectives
 When you've completed this Code Pattern, you will understand how to: